 Sibanesenkhosi P. Dlamini, popularly known as "Barnes," is an Electrical Engineer by profession.
 He worked in the sugar industry for 21 years and eventually retired to focus on the family business.
 At his university, he majored in electronics and instrumentation.
 During this period, he also enrolled in a course on labor law and industrial relations.
 Mr. Dlamini is the founding President of the Trade Union Congress of Swaziland.
 Currently, he holds the position of Chairperson at the Institute for Democracy and Leadership (IDEAL), an organization primarily focusing on promoting democracy within various organizations and in the broader national sphere.
 IDEAL is part of the multi-stakeholder forum in Eswatini, comprising non-governmental organizations, community representatives and political parties.

-This project responds to the need for facilitated conversations and will enhance the country towards a process of healing and positive transformation process.
-Rather than resorting to violence, the project firmly believes in promoting and actively participating in a process that emphasizes peaceful engagement.
-The project will include a diverse array of meetings including a meeting with civic leaders, committee planning meetings, region-specific meetings and chiefdom-specific community dialogues.
-Overall, the combined attendees from the multiple meetings will number in the thousands.
+It responded to the need for facilitated conversations to encourage the country towards a process of healing and positive transformation process.
+Rather than resorting to violence, the project firmly believed in promoting and actively participating in a process that emphasizes peaceful engagement.
+The project included a diverse array of meetings, including a meeting with civic leaders, committee planning meetings, region-specific meetings and chiefdom-specific community dialogues.
+Overall, the combined attendees from the multiple meetings numbered in the thousands.

-Inclusivity is a key principle of the project.
-Therefore, the proponents will directly approach the communities, providing them with the time and space to articulate and shape their reform process.
-Through timely implementation, the project endeavors to prevent further civil unrest and the negative consequences it may bring.
-By promoting peaceful engagement and involving all members of society in the nation-building process, the project seeks to foster a united community.
+Inclusivity was a key principle of the project.
+Therefore, the proponents directly approached the communities, providing them with the time and space to articulate and shape their reform process.
+Through timely implementation, the project endeavored to prevent further civil unrest and the negative consequences it may bring.
+By promoting peaceful engagement and involving all members of society in the nation-building process, the project sought to foster a united community.

 Barnes was a participant in the IVLP Project Preparation for National Dialogue in Eswatini, organized by the U.S. Department of State and Meridian International Center.